School of Food Technology and Natural Sciences Staff

 Associate Professor in Molecular Cell Biology - School of Food Technology and Natural Sciences

-My research interests are in protein structure & function, biochemistry, molecular biology and cell biology.
-My lab is particularly focused on understanding the relationship of protein structure to protein function, and the implications of this relationship in both biomedical and evolutionary contexts.
-My teaching contributions are into the BSc (biochemistry and genetics) and BVSc programs.
+My research interests are in protein structure & function, biochemistry, and molecular cell biology.
+My lab is focused the relationship of protein structure to function with importance in a biomedical context relating structural and functional changes to disease mechanisms.
+I also have interests in protein biotechnology solutions to livestock/archaeal methane production with implications for climate change mitigation.
+My teaching contributions are into the BSc (Molecular cell biology, biochemistry and genetics), BAniSci and BVSc programs.
 Before taking a faculty position at Massey University I was a postdoctoral fellow at the Medical Research Council Laboratory of Molecular Biology, Cambridge UK.

 Senior Technician - School of Food Technology and Natural Sciences